Deploy a migration infrastructure

-As they configure identity and access control, Contoso has already begun to put some aspects of governance and security in place.
-Broadly, there are three areas it needs to consider:
+As it configures identity and access control, Contoso has already begun to put some aspects of governance and security in place.
+Broadly, it needs to consider three areas:

-- Policy: Azure Policy applies and enforces rules and effects over your resources, so that resources stay compliant with corporate requirements and SLAs.
+- Policy: Azure Policy applies and enforces rules and effects over your resources, so the resources comply with corporate requirements and SLAs.

-- Locks: Azure allows you to lock subscriptions, resources groups, and other resources, so that they can be modified only by those with authority to do so.
+- Locks: Azure allows you to lock subscriptions, resource groups, and other resources so that they can be modified only by those with permissions.